svenstaro/upx-action/README.md

 ## Releasing and publishing

+The instructions below are only relevant to maintainers of this Action.

 - Sadly there's some manual work involved whenever lzma-native is updated.
   After running `npm run all`, it's necessary to fetch prebuilt binaries from https://node-pre-gyp.addaleax.net/lzma-native/ and extract the prebuilt